 Therefore, to answer the question: striking can be ethically acceptable, but it depends on the reasons, circumstances and potential outcomes of the strike.

 In this situation, it is important to be aware of your duty of confidentiality to your patients.
 You do not have a legal obligation to report illegal activity unless you believe that the patient, or someone else, is in immediate danger.

-In GMC guidelines, it states that Section 115 permits disclosure to organisations such as the police, local authorities and probation services but does not create a legal obligation to do so.
+In GMC guidelines, it states that Section 115 permits disclosure to organisations such as the police, local authorities and probation services, but does not create a legal obligation to do so.

 Therefore, your course of action should be advisory rather than legal.
-You have a duty to ensure that the patient is aware of the health risks associated with illicit drug use and explore whether they have considered stopping.
+You have a duty to ensure that the patient is aware of the health risks associated with illicit drug use and to explore whether they have considered stopping.
 You should also make them aware that drug cessation services are available and refer them as needed.

 You must consider both sides of the argument, presenting a variety of arguments for and against.
 You should then summarise and come to a balanced conclusion, before stating whether you agree or disagree.

-Some arguments for making vaccination mandatory could be that it allows for eradication of diseases (e.g. polio, smallpox etc).
-Generally, vaccines are highly safe and effective, you could also mention the concept of herd immunity.
+Some arguments for making vaccination mandatory are that it allows for eradication of diseases (e.g. polio, smallpox, etc).
+Generally, vaccines are highly safe and effective.
+You could also mention the concept of herd immunity.

-As vaccination rates decline, the number of infectious diseases increases (e.g. when Andrew Wakefield released his study in 1998, incorrectly linking the MMR vaccine and autism, the rates of vaccinations decreased and incidence of measles increased).
+As vaccination rates decline, the number of infectious diseases increases (e.g. when Andrew Wakefield released his study in 1998, incorrectly linking the MMR vaccine and autism, the rates of vaccinations decreased and the incidence of measles increased).

-Some arguments against making vaccinations mandatory may be that whilst the evidence against vaccinations is scarce, some people argue against making vaccinations mandatory because they believe that the government should not be able to control such health-related decisions.
+While the evidence against vaccinations is scarce, some people argue against making vaccinations mandatory because they believe that the government should not be able to control such health-related decisions.